1. Independent Shopping

 The Malvern Hills are formed from some of the oldest rocks in England and Wales.
 These majestic peaks have overlooked the surrounding areas for thousands and thousands of years, attracting visitors from pre-historic times all the way up to today.
 The urge to conquer the top of the twenty-two hills is a compelling one, there’s no wonder why we have been awarded the title ‘Area of Outstanding Natural Beauty.’

 Priory Park, next to the historic Malvern Theatres, was originally the grounds of Priory Mansion in 1877 and much of the park’s layout is the same.
 This includes many of the trees in the park, which date back to the Victorian era.
 You will find a beautiful band stand also from the Victorian era, and the park is host to many live music events, outdoor cinema and festivals throughout the year.
+NEW – opening in April/May 2022 is the new adventure play park.

 Victoria Park can be found in Malvern Link.
 It features tennis courts, two football pitches and a child’s play area, with the Mlavern Rugby Club nearby.